Estrogen and Burning Mouth Syndrome

 There are four phases in the hormone balancing process and in each phase, women tend to experience the same effects at the same time and say the same things at the same hormone milestones.
 For example, in phase one of the hormone balancing process, women talk about how they are no longer anxious, have depression, or no longer have headaches to name a few.
 In phase two, I hear about how women are sleeping, no more joint pain, no more muscle pain, and better coping skills, to name a few more.

-It is not until about the third or fourth phase that I hear women talk about their oral health, including BMS.
+It was not until about the third or fourth phase that I heard women talk about their oral health, including BMS.
 It’s funny how women are surprised at all the things estrogen affects.
 It’s not uncommon for women to tell me they used to have BMS (or something else that was weird) before therapeutic rhythmic HRT and never mentioned it because they didn’t think it had any relation to their hormones.
 Another similar situation is with a lump in the throat.
 Women don’t typically mention it until they no longer have it and relate it to getting enough estrogen and other hormones.

 Many do not realize that estrogen is responsible for body fluid balance in women.
 This means that when women get enough of the right hormones and take them the right way, the body holds onto water and uses it to heal and repair the body from muscles to the oral cavity.
 Without moist tissue and fluid, the oral cavity is a breeding ground for periodontal disease, caries, burning tongue, change in taste, dry mouth, dehydrated gums, and dysbiosis of the oral microbiome.